Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 2. Overcome anger:

 I have often noticed that real friendships seem to start “after” friends get angry with each other.
 Perhaps, more than the anger signaling the start of true friendship is the process by which you are able to overcome the anger with your friend.
 If we can’t confront the anger with another, it is unlikely that we will become good friends.
 I remember once going to a marriage seminar and they said there were three things you needed for a good marriage: 1.
 A communications process.
 2. A fight-fair process.
 3. A realistic budget.
 I was very intrigued by the fight-fair process.
 What this entails is the ability to communicate with your spouse or friend about things that make you angry or disappoint you.
 It goes beyond daily communication to encompass “extra-ordinary” situations that arise when something does not go as we expect it to.
 For many of us, this is a daily event.
-If you can’t communicate with and overcome your anger with another person, you probably do not have a true friendship.
+If you can’t communicate with and overcome our anger with another person, we probably do not have a true friendship.

 3. Share common interests:

-Perhaps, you met your friends at Curves or work or playing bingo.
+Perhaps, you met your friends at the gym or work or playing bingo.
 We meet people all over and I allow that ninety five percent of the people we meet are simply acquaintances.
 They never become true friends because they never go beyond sharing common interests.
 Nevertheless, the sharing of common interests helps create a bond that is fundamental to a good friendship.
 It is indeed possible to stay good friends with someone long after the initial interests have disappeared simply on the basis of the shared history that you now have with that individual.
 For instance, you might have been on a trip together or been in the service together.
 These shared memories act as the cement to continue to provide a sense of common interests.
 At some point however, these former interests become faded and need to be replaced by new and more salient experiences that can be shared together.
 Without such interests as a foundation, I have seen many former friendships simply fade away.

 4. Help each other when in need: